Condo Painting And Home Improvement

 Mississauga Handyman Residential Painters

 Currently we doing condo painting in Toronto at Finch and Warden Avenue.
 This building was made around 1980-ish it does have some dated aspects to it

-when the customer originally contacted me they were thinking about doing a quite a bit of renovations throughout the home.
-This is a two bedroom condo with the solarium.
+when the customer originally contacted me they were thinking about doing quite a bit of renovation throughout the home.
+This is a two-bedroom condo with the solarium.

 Stucco ceiling painting

 The ceilings in this condo have never been painted before.
-When stucco ceilings had never been painted they should only be painted with an oil-based paint.
+When stucco ceilings had never been painted they should only be painted with oil-based paint.
 If a water-based paint is applied to the stucco it will dissolve it making it smear and a mess all over your ceiling rooting the looks of the texture.
-We have done lots of stucco repairs and re-spraying because someone had attempted to paint the stucco ceiling was a latex paint.
-Obviously no one likes to paint a texture ceiling with oil and especially with a roller.
-Lots of sprinkle will develop on the face and on the floor.
-All lots of calls there are stains in the ceiling from a water leak from above creating a orangey brown stain in the ceiling.
-If there wasn’t a massive leak just a small amount of water got into the ceiling it might be repairable simply by spraying a stain blocking primer.
-This might be sufficient enough if the primer and the ceiling are virtually the same color.
+We have done lots of stucco repairs and re-spraying because someone had attempted to paint the stucco ceiling was latex paint.
+Obviously no one likes to paint a textured ceiling with oil and especially with a roller.
+Lots of sprinkles will develop on the face and on the floor.
+All lots of calls there are stains in the ceiling from a water leak from above creating an orangey-brown stain in the ceiling.
+If there wasn't a massive leak just a small amount of water got into the ceiling it might be repairable simply by spraying a stain-blocking primer.
+This might be sufficient enough if the primer and the ceiling are virtually the same colour.
 If the spot prime is a darker color or lighter color it will be necessary to repaint the entire ceiling and that is when you have to paint with an oil paint.
 There are some specially developed flat oil ceiling paints that are somewhat less smelly and less sprinkle.

 Trim And Wall Painting